Using Water As The Generator Muffler

 1. Using a Generator Silencer

-Whereas there is nothing wrong with using an automotive muffler, your best bet would be to purchase a generator silencer as it will do a better job.
-Its installation may still need some welding skills and purchasing of a few special parts, but the process will be generally easier.
+While there is nothing wrong with using an automotive muffler, your best bet would be to purchase a generator silencer, as it will do a better job.
+Its installation may still need some welding skills and the purchase of a few special parts, but the process will be generally easier.
 This is because unlike automotive mufflers, generator silencers are built with generators in mind.

-You can expect an overall noise reduction of about 10-15 decibels after you've installed everything correctly.
-By incorporating other methods like using a ready-made baffle box (discussed below), you can reduce the amount of noise produced by a generator even further.
+After you've installed everything correctly, you can expect an overall noise reduction of about 10-15 decibels.
+By incorporating other methods, like using a ready-made baffle box (discussed below), you can reduce the amount of noise produced by a generator even further.

 One thing to remember when looking for a generator silencer is to pick one that is made for generators and not a commercial silencer.
 Since industrial and commercial silencers physically look like generator silencers, it is often easy to buy the wrong type of muffler for your generator.
 As such, you should know the dimensions of your generator's exhaust and whether the generator muffler you wish to buy will be compatible with your generator.